jloconnell/phenometrics/README.md

 # phenometrics
-some functions for extracting phenology indices from PhenoCam data and calculating phenophase transitions from phenology curves
+some functions for a) extracting phenology indices from PhenoCam data and b) calculating phenophase transitions from phenology curves